Hidradenitis suppurativa: reducing inflammation and healing skin through root cause resolution

 Case study

-See how functional medicine is helping our patients achieve better health and richer lives.
+See how our approach helps our patients achieve better health and richer lives.

 Leanne was 25 when she came to see us and had been experiencing hard nodules in her groin since her teens.
 These fluctuated from mild to severe with her menstrual cycle.
 Antibiotics and the pill were prescribed, but Leanne had an adverse reaction to both.